Skip to content

 Explore Short-Term Coverage Options

-Compare annual renewable term (1-year) versus short multi-year options to find what’s best for your current needs.
+Compare annual renewable term (1-year) versus short multi-year options to find what fits your current timeline and budget.

 What Is 1-Year Term Life Insurance?

-1-year term life insurance is a policy that provides a fixed death benefit for one year at a time.
-As long as the contract remains in force, you can typically renew it each year without taking a new medical exam (subject to carrier rules and the policy’s terminal age).
-Because it renews annually, it’s often called Annual Renewable Term or simply ART.
+1-year term life insurance is a policy that provides a fixed death benefit for a one-year period.
+As long as the policy stays in force, you can typically renew it each year without taking a new medical exam — subject to carrier rules, state availability, and the policy’s terminal age.
+Because it renews annually, it is widely referred to as Annual Renewable Term or ART.
+The death benefit remains the same during each one-year term, but the premium typically increases each year at renewal because the insurer is repricing based on your attained age — your current age at the time of each renewal rather than your age when you first purchased the policy.

 How Annual Renewable Term Pricing Works

-ART premiums are based on your attained age, which means the cost typically increases each year as you renew.
-That’s not a “gotcha”—it’s the core design.
-The first-year premium can look very affordable, especially for younger applicants, because you’re only locking the rate for one year at a time.
+ART premiums are based on your attained age, which means cost typically increases each year you renew.
+That is not a hidden feature — it is the core design of the product.
+The first-year premium can look very attractive, especially for younger applicants, because you are only locking the rate for one year at a time.
+In exchange for that short-term flexibility, you accept annual repricing as you age.

-The trade-off is that ART is usually not meant to be held for many years.
-After a few renewals, the annual increases can add up quickly, and the total cost can exceed what you would have paid for a level-term policy that kept the premium stable.
-If your need is likely to last beyond 12–24 months, you’ll usually want to compare ART to a short level-term option like 5-year term or even a 10-year term policy so you can see how the long-run math works.
+Here is where most shoppers need to run the numbers honestly: ART is generally not designed to be held for many years.
+After a few renewals, year-over-year premium increases can accumulate faster than most people expect, and the total multi-year cost can exceed what a level-term policy with stable premiums would have cost over the same period.
+If your need is likely to last beyond 12 to 24 months, it is worth comparing ART side by side against a short level-term option like 5-year term or a 10-year term policy to understand how the total cost plays out when the premium does not reset annually.

 See Real-Term Rates Side by Side